What can we learn from other countries about staying happy this winter?

 She adds that "Icelanders read more books than any other nation and they're always top of the happiness leagues."
 There are studies to prove that's no coincidence, so get reading.

-Read this heartwarming tale of 2 people who found love while volunteering for their local Age UK.
+Enjoy this tale of two people finding love while volunteering at their local Age UK.

 Embrace hwyl like the Welsh